ZimingY/AttnGAN/README.md

-## reimplement the AttnGAN and change the first stage to wgan.
+## Reimplement the AttnGAN and change the first stage to wgan.

 ## AttnGAN